 - The importance of aligning your work with your passion and of discovering your life purpose;

 - A heck of a lot about people.
-From managing egos, prejudices and expectations.
-To understanding values, beliefs and varying attitudes and approaches towards life.
-From not being able to see eye-to-eye on things.
-To befriending some of the most beautiful and spiritual human beings.
+From managing egos, prejudices and expectations, to understanding varying values, beliefs and attitudes towards life.
+From not being able to see eye-to-eye on things, to befriending some of the most beautiful and spiritual human beings.
 When it comes to personal growth, nothing compares to throwing 15 people into a room and forcing us to work, play and bond together.

 Our outback journey ends here.

 In giving, we got given so much more in return.